Create a map

 Optional breakdown

-Additional info in tooltips
+Additional information in tooltips

 Anzahl_Kontrollen_gesamt, Anzahl_Kontrollen_bestanden

-• geom: contains the polygon for each district.
+• geom: contains the polygon for each district

-• Anzahl_Kontrollen_gesamt: total inspections.
+• Anzahl_Kontrollen_gesamt: total audits

-• Anzahl_Kontrollen_bestanden: inspections passed.
+• Anzahl_Kontrollen_bestanden: passed audits

-• proznt_bestanden: the percentage metric to color the map.
+• proznt_bestanden: the percentage metric to color the map

 3

-Choosing the map layer type
+Select map type

 In the Chart tab, click + Add map to choose how your data should be visualized.
 You'll see three options: